Bellflower Criminal Defense Attorney

 There may be legally significant issues of proof that must be highlighted to show that a case cannot be successfully prosecuted against our client beyond a reasonable doubt.

 Often, a police report is not complete.
-A witness may have been missed, or relevant physical evidence may have yet to be recovered by crime scene investigators.
-Our goal is to present all material facts to the government before your first court date to help the arrest offense be dropped.
+A witness may have been overlooked, or relevant physical evidence may still be outstanding and yet to be recovered by crime scene investigators.

 You should not be judged based on a small period in your life but rather on your entire background, character, and witness statements.
 In many cases, there will be both issues of proof and significant mitigating factors.